wireapp/wire-server/docs/src/developer/reference/user/registration.md

 This page describes the "normal" user registration flow.
 Autoprovisioning is covered separately.

-## Summary {#RefRegistrationSummary}
+## Summary
+(RefRegistrationSummary)=

 The vast majority of our API is only available to Wire users.
 Unless a user is autoprovisioned, they have to register an account by calling the `POST /register` endpoint.

 Most users also go through [activation](activation.md) -- sharing and verifying an email address and/or phone number with Wire.
 This can happen either before or after registration.
-[Certain functionality](activation.md#RefActivationBenefits) is only available to activated users.
+[Certain functionality](RefActivationBenefits) is only available to activated users.

-## Standard registration flow {#RefRegistrationStandard}
+## Standard registration flow
+(RefRegistrationStandard)=

-During the standard registration flow, the user first calls [`POST /activate/send`](activation.md#RefActivationRequest) to pre-verify their email address or phone number.
+During the standard registration flow, the user first calls [`POST /activate/send`](RefActivationRequest) to pre-verify their email address or phone number.
 Phone numbers must be in [E.164][] format.

 [E.164]: https://en.wikipedia.org/wiki/E.164